26 Types of Bats Found In Texas! (ID GUIDE)

 • Smaller bat with a prominent dog-like jaw.

-• The majority are dark brown with black muzzle, ears, legs, and wings, but some are a lighter brown.
-Their wingspan is approximately 10.5 inches.
+• Most are dark brown with black muzzle, ears, legs, and wings, but some are lighter brown.
+Their wingspan is approximately 10.5 inches (27 cm).

 Evening Bat Range Map